WHOS READY?! I'M READY!

 -This isn't your ENTIRE cleaning schedule, which means you still need to do your normal cleaning routine and then this 15 minutes ON TOP!
 This is your additional cleaning challenge.

 -We will spend 15 minutes working on a space each day.
-If you have A LOT of clutter than maybe the entire 15 minutes will be going through it, if its already decluttered than you will spend the time dusting and wiping down shelves.
-Just because its 15 minutes doesn't mean we just let the timer run out.. we want to keep moving as quickly as possible to declutter your home for healthy living!
+If you have A LOT of clutter, then maybe the entire 15 minutes will be going through it.
+If it's already decluttered, then you will spend the time dusting and wiping down shelves.
+Just because it's 15 minutes doesn't mean we just let the timer run out.. we want to keep moving as quickly as possible to declutter your home for healthy living!

 Cleaning Supplies Needed; (I will be using all non-toxic cleaning products)

 Click the links to buy straight from my Amazon storefront or favorite website!

 Multipurpose Spray *I use Branch Basics, code JESSICAHAIZMAN for 10% off

 Laundry Detergent *I use Thieves from Young Living